LTLA/kana-formats/v1/README.md

     This contains:
     - `min`: a float dataset of length equal to the number of genes, containing the minimum log-fold change across all pairwise comparisons for each gene.
     - `mean`: a float dataset of length equal to the number of genes, containing the mean log-fold change across all pairwise comparisons for each gene.
-    - `min-rank`: a float dataset of length equal to the number of genes, containing the minimum rank of the log-fold changes across all pairwise comparisons for each gene.
+    - `min_rank`: a float dataset of length equal to the number of genes, containing the minimum rank of the log-fold changes across all pairwise comparisons for each gene.
-  - `delta-detected`: same as `lfc`, but for the delta-detected (i.e., difference in the percentage of detected expression).
+  - `delta_detected`: same as `lfc`, but for the delta-detected (i.e., difference in the percentage of detected expression).
   - `cohen`: same as `lfc`, but for Cohen's d.
   - `auc`: same as `lfc`, but for the AUCs.